 Orthodontic Emergency FAQs

-At Willow Bend Orthodontics, Dr. Jones and her team understand you probably have many questions about the potential for injuries to occur while wearing braces.
+At Willow Bend Orthodontics of Plano, Dr. Jones, Dr. Hanson and her team understand you probably have many questions about the potential for injuries to occur while wearing braces.
 Fortunately, we are here to ensure you have all the information you need to feel more confident should you experience an unexpected accident during your orthodontic treatment.
 Below is a list of common questions asked by our patients.
-If you do not see yours listed and would like to schedule an appointment with our orthodontist, contact us today!
+If you do not see yours listed and would like to schedule an appointment with our orthodontist, contact us today !

 When should an orthodontic emergency warrant a visit to the ER?

 It should come as a welcomed relief that most orthodontic emergencies can be treated in-house.
 Dr. Jones and Dr. Hanson are fully aware and equipped to provide immediate assistance should an injury occur.
 However, certain cases may require you to first visit your local emergency room.
 Continuous bleeding from the mouth, increased swelling, and a fractured jaw are all reasons to bypass our office and get to an ER first.
 Once your symptoms are addressed, you can then come to see us for additional treatment.

 What should I do if an emergency occurs while I’m out of town?